 The final defense is administered by the Dissertation Committee.
 The student will schedule the defense with the Committee members and inform the Graduate Program Manager.
 The Graduate Program Manager will reserve a room and inform the Graduate School and the BRET office of the date, time, and place of the defense and the title of the dissertation.
 Graduate School regulations require that this be done at least four weeks prior to the defense.
 Committee members will receive a notice from the Graduate School of the final defense.
 The date and time of this examination will be published in the Vanderbilt Calendar as a public announcement.

 The defense begins with a public seminar that will be advertised campus wide by the Graduate Program Manager at least one week prior to the defense.
 Following the seminar the committee meets with the student for the Final Examination.
 The Final Examination is concerned with the student’s dissertation, the literature relevant to the research topic, methods employed in the investigation, conclusions, and the significance of the study.
 Passing the written dissertation is signified by signing the required page in the dissertation, and can occur at a later date if additions or corrections are required.
 The final approved thesis, including two signed versions of the title page, must be submitted to the Graduate School by the student at least 30 days before the end of the term in which the degree is to be conferred.

 Further details of the Ph.D.
-Graduate Program in Cell and Developmental Biology can be obtained from the Director of Graduate Studies, Dr. Steve Hann, or the Graduate Program Manager, Kristi Hargrove.
+Graduate Program in Cell and Developmental Biology can be obtained from the Acting Director of Graduate Studies, Dr. Andrea Page-McCaw, or the Graduate Program Manager, Kristi Hargrove.